micahmarc/micahmarc/README.md

 ### Hi there 👋

 - 👋 Hi, I’m @micahmarc
 - 👀 I’m interested in ...
-Front-End / iOS Development
+Front-End Development
 - 🌱 I’m currently learning ...
 HTML, CSS, JavaScript, and Swift.
 - 💞️ I’m looking to collaborate on ... any projects, or coding reviews!
 - 📫 How to reach me ... micahmarc16@gmail.com